 From deploying a roadmap sponsored from the most senior levels through to combining legacy IT upgrades within the overall IT strategy, policymakers have a range of approaches which can reduce risk and dependence.

-Complimentary Insight: Turning legacy into opportunity
+Government Insights: Turning legacy into opportunity

 Every day, governments around the world have to deal with outdated IT hindering operations and service delivery, and inevitably this leads to a poor user experience.
 Here, Lorna Rea examines the key areas of legacy IT impacting British policymakers and identifies best practice and transformation approaches which can reduce risk and dependence.